Carpk/tic-tac-toe/README.md

 ## About

 Runs on Ruby 2.1.1 and Rails 4.0.4.
+Game was developed using TDD, and best agile practices.
 Each user submitted move is sent to the server via Ajax request, Computer AI then uses the minimax algorithm for countering those submitted moves.

 ## Getting Started